 At this program’s conclusion, participants should be able to:

-Discuss the information managers should share and questions they should ask the people they manage.
+- Discuss the information managers should share and the questions they should ask the people they manage.

 By the conclusion of this program for managers working with matrix teams, participants should have the information they need to improve communication, productivity, and outcomes in this dynamic environment.